arnavbhattt/BLE-Integrated-WebApp/README.md

 **Prerequisites**
 1. Python 3.x is required to run the script.
 2. Install the required Python packages by running the command below.
 3. Have a Bluetooth low-energy device or peripheral available for connection.
-"BLE Scanner" is an IOS app that allows iPhone to act as such a BLE peripheral.
+"BLE Scanner" is an IOS app that allows the iPhone to act as a BLE peripheral.

 **Getting Started**
 1. Clone or download the project to your local machine.
 2, Install the required Python packages by running pip install -r requirements.txt.
-3. Modify the characteristic uuids in the publish.py script as needed.
-If using the BLE Scanner app, set up device by adding "Advertiser," navigating to "BLE Device," and modifying the "Custom Services."
-Each service has a specific uuid, which is represented in the publish.py script.
+3. Modify the characteristic UUIDs in the publish.py script as needed.
+If using the BLE Scanner app, set up the device by adding "Advertiser," navigating to "BLE Device," and modifying the "Custom Services."
+Each service has a specific UUID, which is represented in the publish.py script.
+Change the service property of each to "Read/Write" for testing.

 **Project Structure**
 * subscribe.py: MQTT subscriber script that listens for EMG (Electromyography) data from the health monitoring device.